The Greatness of Fred’s Urban Farm

 Loquat cake/passion fruit cream/balsamic cinnamon gastrique

 Ran across this 5 year old menu recently.
-Thought it relevant as it’s still a great representation of my food, and what you get from a party with me. –Apps are playful with sweet and spicy, and there are always two proteins.
+Thought it relevant as it’s still a great representation of my food, and what you get from a party with me.
+Apps are playful with sweet and spicy, and there are always two proteins.
+It contains seasonal produce driven ideas.
+Original cuisine and ingredient pairings along with a new to you items.

 The “problem” with this menu is it will never be repeated.
-There were several ingredients that day that drove this menu in it’s direction.
+There were several ingredients that day that drove this menu in its direction.
 I’m not sure what their dietary preferences were, but it looks like they requested chicken and fish.
+Keeping every menu special and new drives my energy and focus.
+Without planning menus, clients are trusting me to present something they will love.
+I do not take that trust lightly and never will.
+I have enough respect for people and myself, to not let them down.

 Chef Joshua